gassama94/catchup/README.md

 - **psychopg2**: As a database adapter, it facilitates interactions between Python and PostgreSQL databases, ensuring smooth data handling and operations.
 More details can be found at [psychopg2](https://pypi.org/project/psycopg2/).

+- **I Am Responsive**: This is a tool that I used to ensure that the website is well-optimized for various devices.
+This tool helps in visually confirming that the website adapts to different screen sizes, which is crucial for a good user experience across smartphones, tablets, and desktops.
+More details can be found at [I Am Responsive](http://ami.responsivedesign.is/)

+- **Coolors**:  For color scheme creation and ensuring good color contrast,  This tool is extremely helpful for designing an accessible and visually appealing interface.
+It provides a simple and effective way to check and create color contrasts and palettes.
+[Coolors](https://coolors.co/).

+- **Axios** : Used for making HTTP requests.
+[Axios](https://axios-http.com/)
+- **FontAwesome**: Provides icons used in the project.
+[FontAwesome](https://fontawesome.com/)
+- **Cloudinary**: Hosts user profile images.
+[Cloudinary](https://cloudinary.com/)

 Each of these tools and libraries has been carefully selected to ensure that Catch-Up delivers a robust, secure, and efficient user experience, aligning with the latest industry standards.